mathislindner/log-summary/docs/presentation_shorter.md

 paginate: true
 ---
 <!-- _paginate: skip -->
-# Leveraging the Power of Transfomers for Log Supervision
+# Leveraging the Transfomers for Log Supervision
 ### Supervised by Aristeidis Fkiaras

 A quick peek over the project I was assigned from mid-June to mid-July 2023